The AI Chip Race: Why NVIDIA Made $130B and Who's Next

 • B200 (Blackwell) — 2.5x faster than H100 for training.
 The new standard.

-• GB200 — Combined CPU+GPU system for massive AI workloads.
+• GB200 — Combined CPU+GPU system for massive workloads.

-Why they win: CUDA software ecosystem.
-Every AI framework (PyTorch, TensorFlow) is optimized for NVIDIA.
-Switching costs are enormous — not just hardware, but the entire software stack.
+Why they keep winning: CUDA.
+Their parallel computing platform has been the AI development standard for 15 years.
+Every framework (PyTorch, TensorFlow) is optimized for it.
+Switching means rewriting everything — not just hardware, the entire software stack.

 Revenue: $130+ billion in data center revenue in fiscal 2026, up from $15 billion in fiscal 2023.